Do you have a travel rewards credit card? If so, are you making the most of it?

 Most premium travel rewards credit cards come with an annual fee ranging from $95 to $495 per year.
 There are usually versions of these cards with no annual fees, but they come with fewer benefits.

 I have no concerns about an annual fee if I’m getting a big rewards bonus when I sign up and I know that the rewards will be much greater than the fee.
-When I’m less certain, I start with the version that has no annual fee.
+When I’m less certain, I start with the version that has a lower annual fee.

 If your card has an annual fee, make a note of your sign-up anniversary in your calendar.
-Collect your big bonus and then cancel before the end of the first year if it doesn’t become one of your preferred cards.
+Collect your big bonus and then downgrade to a fee-free version or cancel before the end of the first year if it doesn’t become one of your preferred cards.

 Pay your balance in full

 This is how you travel for free with credit card rewards!
 It’s SO IMPORTANT to pay your credit card balances in full every month.